 1. Vehicles from which country use the international registration letters WG?

 3. To within ten thousand square miles, what is the area of Louisiana?

 The common link?
-It is highly unlikely that you will need to know the answer to any of them in order to successfully pass any interpreter certification screening.
+It is highly unlikely that you will need to know the answer to any of these questions in order to successfully pass any interpreter certification screening; state or national.

 There will be no surprise algebra section.
 There will be no surprise sections at all.

 What you will need to pass is the skills you have practiced everyday from the day you started to learn ASL until the day of your test.